e9gille/Acre-Desktop/README.md

 In general, case-codes can be ignored by the programmer, but for details see the wiki page for [Item Names and File Names](https://github.com/the-carlisle-group/Acre-Desktop/wiki/Item-Names-and-File-Names)

-## The Acre Config File
+## The package.json file
-This text file contains acre parameters specific to the project.
-It may be JSON or a Dyalog scripted namespace.
+This is an [npm package.json file])(https://docs.npmjs.com/files/package.json) with some additional acre parameters specific to the project.
 For example:

 ~~~
 {
-     "ProjectSpace": "#.Library.MyProject"
-     "Open":         ["MyOtherProject1","MyOtherProject2"]
-     "Load":         ["../APLTeam/Utils","../APLTeam/LogDog"]
+     "projectSpace": "MyProject"
+     "dependencies": {
+        "@my-org/project-1": "^1.5.0",
+        "@my-org/project-2": "2.3.x"
+     },
+     "devDependencies": {
+         "@aplteam/utils": "^2.0.0",
+         "@aplteam/logdog": "0.0.1"
+     },
-     "StartUp":      "Initialize"
+     "startUp":        "Initialize"
 }
 ~~~

-The ProjectSpace parameter is the namespace for the project code.
+The projectSpace parameter is the namespace for the project code.

-If not present, this defaults to a root level namespace named for last node of the project folder.
+If not present, this defaults to a namespace named for the last node of the project folder.
-For example, if the project folder is c:\CarlisleGroup\FlipDB, the default project space is #.FlipDB.
+For example, if the project folder is c:\CarlisleGroup\FlipDB, the default project space is FlipDB.

-The Open parameter is a list of additional projects to open.

-The Load parameter is a list of additional projects to load.

-An item in either list is the project folder alone, or a project folder and a project space.
-Together, the two lists are **included** projects.

-The StartUp parameter is an expression to be executed in the project namespace after the project and all of the included projects are open or loaded.
+The startUp parameter is an expression to be executed in the project namespace after the project and all of its dependencies are loaded.